znacloud/pdf-fontkit/README.md

 * https://unpkg.com/@pdf-lib/fontkit/dist/fontkit.umd.js
 * https://unpkg.com/@pdf-lib/fontkit/dist/fontkit.umd.min.js

-When using a UMD build, you will have access to a global `window.UnicodeProperties` variable.
-This variable contains the object exported by `@pdf-lib/unicode-properties`.
+When using a UMD build, you will have access to a global `window.fontkit` variable.
+This variable contains the object exported by `@pdf-lib/fontkit`.
 For example:

 ```javascript
 // NPM module